-- expedite the approval of exploration licenses on its West Australian tenements that were applied for in 2019; - continuing with preparation of an exploration program for its West Australian Kurnalpi and Marvel Loch projects; - continuing to meet its commitments relating to exploration tenements and carrying out further exploration, permitting and development activities; and - prudently managing cash to be able to take advantage of any future opportunities that may arise to add value to the business.
+- expedite the approval of exploration licenses on its West Australian tenements that were applied for in 2020; - continuing to meet its commitments relating to exploration tenements and carrying out further exploration, permitting and development activities.

-11. Environmental regulation
+10. Environmental regulation

 The Company is subject to the state and federal environmental regulation of Western Australia and Australia respectively.
 Kula needs to ensure the appropriate standard of environmental care is achieved, and in doing so, that it is aware of and is in compliance with all environmental legislation.
 The directors of the Company are not aware of any breach of environmental legislation for the period under review.